 Seeing that, I said: “Oh, this should be easy… I’ll just talk to the MaxCDN support and they’ll unblock those resources.”.
 It wasn’t so easy, though.
 First, let me tell you that the guys/girls from MaxCDN’s support are just awesome.
 They are extremely nice, helpful and knowledgeable!

 Now, after talking with someone there, I found out that I have to enable the custom robots.txt on my MaxCDN account and unblock the resources.
 What?
 I didn’t even know something like that existed.
-We haven’t been using MaxCDN for a very long time and we also haven’t explore it properly.
+We haven’t been using MaxCDN for a very long time and we also haven’t explored it properly.

 They said they aren’t authorized to help me with the custom robots.txt (don’t know why), but at least they told me the syntax is the same.
 I wasn’t sure about that, so that piece of information helped me.
 After doing some more research and reading some articles, just to make sure, I got the correct idea of what to do, so I started implementing the solution.